 Waste treatment and disposal is vital for maintaining a sanitary environment and protecting public health but treating residual waste, like most industrial processes, does create greenhouse gas emissions.
-These are very challenging emissions to avoid but, as part of the tender specification, the bidders are required to demonstrate how they will reduce carbon emissions from this operation year-on-year over the duration of the contract.
+These are very challenging emissions to avoid but, as part of the tender specification, the tenderers are required to demonstrate how they will reduce carbon emissions from this operation year-on-year over the duration of the contract.
+This will be achieved primarily through increases to the efficiency of the plant; potential future heat-offtake and by removing as much plastic as possible from the waste stream.